 A list of articles with advice and tips on the subject of buying appliances by an engineer with 40 years experience in the white goods trade.

-I haven’t written about renting washing machines before because I’d come to think of it as something from the past and no longer relevant.
-You can buy new ones so cheaply, but these days washing machines and other appliances often aren’t lasting very long, and they are less repairable than ever before.
-If you can’t afford to buy a really high quality appliance they can be more of a repair liability than ever, so buying cheap can work out very expensive in the long run.
-Renting may make sense again for some.
+Last updated on February 6th, 2017 I haven’t written about renting washing machines before because I’d come to think of it as something from the past and no longer relevant.
+You can buy new ones so cheaply, but these days washing machines and other appliances often aren’t lasting very long, and they are less repairable […]

-As with most things you can buy very cheap white goods appliances online, often from people who have no physical shops at all.
-All the well known retailers have online stores but there are also many companies selling appliances online who you might not have heard of, and who don’t have any physical shops.
+Last updated on February 6th, 2017 As with most things you can buy very cheap white goods appliances online, often from people who have no physical shops at all.
+All the well known retailers have online stores but there are also many companies selling appliances online who you might not have heard of, and who […]